JDFoster73/fxml2java/README.md

 -Instantiate the class and access the main form container using the getMainContainer() method.
 Again, see example code for more information.

 -Update fxml file(s) in SceneBuilder or using the text editor to edit the XML source.
-Run the converter and it will update the files but replicate any non-generated methods.
+Run the converter and it will update the destination Java files but replicate any non-generated methods, fields and imports.
 Note that the converter messes up the formatting but all IDEs contain a handy code formatter so I don't find this to be a problem.

 -If you change the name of an FXML file, you *MUST* change the name of the resulting Java file or the converter will create a brand new file that does not contain any additions that have been made to the destination Java file subsequently.